DeannaCarina/HarryPotterQuiz/README.md

 #### Target Audience

-There are a number of target audiences for this website due to the range diverse nature of the Harry Potter fanbase.
+There are a number of target audiences for this website due to the diverse nature of the Harry Potter fanbase.
 Harry Potter is considered one of the few four-quadrant, multi-generation spanning franchises that exist today [4] according to the Hollywood Movie Industry, which means that it appeals to:

 <ul>
     <li>Males</li>